Updated October 2013

 Trust purchased the Veazie, Howland, and Great Works dams.

-- The Great Works Dam is currently being removed.
-Work is expected to wrap up in November 2012.
+- The Great Works Dam was removed in 2012.

-- Preliminary engineering work for removal of the Veazie and for the Howland bypass is done.
-Final engineering designs
+- Preliminary engineering work for the Howland bypass is done.
+Final engineering designs will be done soon, with work on the bypass construction anticipated to start in 2014.

 The Penobscot River Restoration Project